-This is the lowest form of public participation – “non-participatory” signifies a scenario in which citizens are not consulted on their priorities, which are therefore not considered in decision–making.
+This is the lowest form of public participation.
+“Non-participatory” signifies a scenario in which citizens are neither consulted on their priorities, nor considered in decision–making.

 The non-participation category consists of two stages:

 Stage 1 is Manipulation.
-Through the use of propaganda, issued by leaders, citizens are manipulated into thinking that public participation is taking place, when in fact they do not play any part in decision–making.
+Through the use of propaganda, issued by leaders, citizens are manipulated into thinking that public participation is taking place.
+However, in reality, the citizens are not playing any part in decision–making.

 Stage 2 is Therapy.
 Leaders control the content and amount of information that the public are given, viewing citizens as being incapable of decision–making.
 In this instance, “participation” becomes like group therapy sessions where “experts” are hired by leaders to “educate” citizens.
-Rather than taking into consideration the priorities of citizens, the focus is on adjusting the values and attitudes of citizens to become more in line with those of the leaders, who wish to avoid any challenge to their position.
+Rather than taking into consideration the priorities of citizens, the focus is on adjusting the values and attitudes of citizens.
+This is to ensure that citizens’ opinions are aligned with the leaders, enough to not pose a challenge the ruling class.

 Category 2: Tokenism

-Unlike Manipulation and Therapy, citizens are given the opportunity to advise leaders on the needs and wants of the community.
-However, citizens’ wishes are rarely taken into account and the few public inputs that are responded to are tokens rather than signs of real participation.
+Unlike Manipulation and Therapy, citizens have the opportunity to advise leaders on the needs and wants of the community.
+However, the leaders rarely take the citizens’ wishes into account.
+Furthermore, the few public inputs that they respond to are tokens rather than signs of real participation.

 The tokenism category consists of three stages:

 Stage 3 is Informing.
 Leaders inform citizens of what is happening or will happen in the future.
-Informing means that information comes from the leaders to the citizens with no channel provided for feedback and no power for negotiation.
+Informing means that decision making is one-way.
+Information comes from the leaders to the citizens with no channel provided for feedback and no power for negotiation.
 The information provided is superficial, irrelevant or incomplete, and presented through media, such as news outlets, pamphlets, and posters.
-Citizens are told they have a chance to influence the proceedings but information is usually only given at a very late stage of the process when changes can no longer be made and questions are discouraged.
+Citizens are told they have a chance to influence the proceedings.
+Even so, information is usually only given at a very late stage of the process.
+This is to ensure that changes can no longer be made and citizens cannot ask questions

 Stage 4 is Consultation.
 Unlike informing, there is a two-way flow of information between citizens and leaders through mediums like meetings, hearings, and surveys.
-However, the public input gathered throughout this process is rarely taken into account.
+However, the opinions that the public gives throughout this process is rarely taken into account.
 Metrics that report meeting outcomes, such as attendance numbers, survey counts, and brochure distribution counts don’t include any objections, negotiation or protest.

 Category 3: Citizen Power

 This is public participation at its most effective level.
-Citizens are fully engaged, and their contributions are valued, accepted and have an impact.
+Citizens have a free and fair opportunity to participate.
+In addition, the leaders value and accept citizens ‘contributions enough to make an impact to the community accepted and have an impact.

 The citizen power category consists of three stages:

 Stage 6 is Partnership.
-Citizens can engage in negotiations with leaders or get involved in decision-making responsibilities.
+Citizens can engage in negotiations with leaders or take part in decision-making responsibilities.
 Partnership usually involves structures such as joint policy boards and planning committees.
-They work best when there are organised citizen leaders and groups within the community capable of holding leaders accountable.
+They work best when citizens organise representatives and groups within the community capable of holding leaders accountable.

 Stage 7 is Delegated Power.
-Leaders transfer part of their authority to individuals or community groups who are given dominant decision-making authority over a particular plan, including veto power over government budgeting decisions.
+Leaders transfer part of their authority to individuals or community groups by giving them dominant decision-making authority over a particular plan, including veto power over government budgeting decisions.
 This gives citizens a sense of ownership over the state of their community.

 Stage 8 is Citizen Control.
 This is the highest form of public participation, meaning that citizens have greater power over decision-making and are fully involved in the process.
 For example, by having majority seats in a committee, they would have direct control over funds to ensure they are allocated to prioritised areas.